FerretPaws/WalltakerPopOutViewer/README.md

 # How to install/use
 1. Download the .exe from the [Releases](https://github.com/FerretPaws/WalltakerPopOutViewer/releases) tab.
 (KEEP THE EXE INSIDE A FOLDER!!)
-2. Run the .exe, it will create 3 more files that will store your Link ID and API Key, your data is never stored anywhere but those files on your PC, don't share them.
+2. Run the .exe, it will create 3 more files that will store your Link ID, API Key, and your settings.
+Your data is never stored anywhere but those files on your PC, don't share them.
 3. The program will run, input your Link ID and API Key and it will give you a sound to confirm it connected and then automatic polling will start.
 4. Enjoy!
 Feel free to change settings as you see fit!